yougov/khargo/README.rst

 Meet Khargo
 ===========

-Khargo is an http file server with a GridFS (MongoDB) backend.
-If you want to store files in GridFS and serve them over http, Khargo can help you out.
+Khargo is a Go (golang) HTTP file server with a GridFS (MongoDB) backend.
+If you want to store files in GridFS and serve them over HTTP, Khargo can help you out.
+It supports memory-efficient streaming of large files, and intelligent gzipping.

 Running
 =======